Rictor: Sexual orientation

 Rictor and Shatterstar kiss.
 Art by Marco Santucci.

 In early comics featuring Rictor and Shatterstar together (most notably Jeph Loeb's X-Force), there was a persistent subtext that the two were in a relationship together.
 Over the 1990s, Rictor certainly developed a close—and somewhat ambiguous—relationship with Shatterstar.
-Although Shatterstar was introduced by creator Rob Liefeld as an asexual killing machine, writer Peter David reflects that the character's "prolonged exposure to humanity" changed this.
+Although Shatterstar was introduced by creator Rob Liefeld as an asexual killing machine, writer Peter David reflected that the character's "prolonged exposure to humanity" changed this.
 X-Force writer Jeph Loeb hinted that Shatterstar had romantic feelings for Rictor and was planning on making the two a couple, but he left the title before this could happen.
 Though the romantic subtext between the characters was never quite explicit in Loeb's series, fans nevertheless picked up on it.
 Over the course of the characters' appearances, Rictor and Shatterstar's relationship would evolve from a subtext in 1990s X-Force comics to Marvel naming them one of the company's top ten supercouples in 2010.
-In 2011, writer Peter David won a GLAAD Award for the portrayal of Rictor and Shatterstar's relationship in X-Factor.
+In 2011, David won a GLAAD Award for the portrayal of Rictor and Shatterstar's relationship in X-Factor.

 In 2007, a joke in Peter David's X-Factor v.
 3 #14 features Rictor insinuating to Madrox that he and Quicksilver might have been romantically or sexually intimate, which he later denies only on account of Quicksilver being "evil".
 This was the first explicit hint of Rictor's ambiguous sexuality.
 With regards to this scene, as the writer continued to develop Rictor's personal relationships, David expressed the idea that:

 [It is] more fun tweaking the fans than actually spelling anything out ...
 I think it's much more interesting to have Rictor's comments be a litmus test for the agenda of the readers than if you just show him involved in some sort of bisexual relationship.